timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER III-GRANTS FOR STATE AND COMMUNITY PROGRAMS ON AGING/Part B-Supportive Services/Part B-Supportive Services.md

   * (23) services designed to support States, area agencies on aging, and local service providers in carrying out and coordinating activities for older individuals with respect to mental and behavioral health services, including outreach for, education concerning, and screening for such services, and referral to such services for treatment;

-  * (24) activities to promote and disseminate information about life-long learning programs, including opportunities for distance learning; and
+  * (24) activities to promote and disseminate information about life-long learning programs, including opportunities for distance learning;

+  * (25) services that promote or support social connectedness and reduce negative health effects associated with social isolation; and

-  * (25) any other services necessary for the general welfare of older individuals;
+  * (26) any other services necessary for the general welfare of older individuals;

 * if such services meet standards prescribed by the Assistant Secretary and are necessary for the general welfare of older individuals.
 For purposes of paragraph (5), the term "client assessment through case management" includes providing information relating to assistive technology.